Warwick-Jocelyn/Semantic-Aware-Video-Compression-for-Automotive-Cameras/README.md

 [Semantic-Aware Video Compression for Automotive Cameras](https://ieeexplore.ieee.org/abstract/document/10103198).

 ## Visual Results
-Here is a [vedio clip](https://mega.nz/folder/hlJkRARQ#lZoi_3-o7bn3TEOVBO33YA) to show how our ROI streams look like after the segmentation and macroblock processing.
+Here is a vedio clip for [ROI](https://mega.nz/folder/hlJkRARQ#lZoi_3-o7bn3TEOVBO33YA) and [non-ROI](https://mega.nz/file/UOdkCSCb#q2omliEHwUfNXrEHHkEgdPcBkfb_Kwfd-zGkWY62_3Q) to show how the two streams look like after the segmentation and macroblock processing.
+Image frames can be seen from ./doc/*.png

 ## Requirements
 You can use any segmentation model for the stream seperation, here, we show two examples of using the CCNet for the Cityscapes, and the EfficeintPS for the KITTI-Step dataset.